4 Reasons why your Photographer probably can’t pay their bills and 3 Ways we can fix that

 I feel compelled to write this article for both photographers and their clients.
 I think there is far too little communication, transparency, and education in the photography space, and I want to do my part to try and change that.
 So let’s dive in and discuss the 4 reasons why your photographer probably can’t pay their bills.
 And then we'll talk about the solutions.

-What do you need to be able to call yourself a “professional photographer”?
+On the flip side, what do you need to be able to call yourself a “professional photographer” nowadays?
 Pretty much just a camera and a computer.
 Outside of having to register your business with the state, (which many photographers don’t do), there are no licenses, degrees, or experience requirements to call yourself a professional photographer.
 And with the advent of digital photography, the amount of technical knowledge needed to operate a camera and produce a few good photos has plummeted.

 2. Math is hard.